BrahimAkar/YouTube-Video-Processor/README.md

 ### Step 5: Monitoring and Managing the Queue
 Manage and monitor the message queues by accessing the RabbitMQ management interface at \`http://localhost:15672\` ( Default user and password are "guest").

+## Contribution 🤝
+Feel free to fork the project, create a feature branch, and send me a pull request.

+## License 📄
+This project is licensed under the MIT License.

+## Contact 📧
+For more information, feel free to contact me.